williamgilpin/cfgen/README.md

 # cfgen

-Parse a text corpus and generate sentences in the same style using context-free grammar.
+Uses a combination of Markov chains and context-free-grammars to generate random sentences with features of both language models.

-*Created by William Gilpin, 2014*
+*Created by William Gilpin, 2014-2016*

 ## Requirements and Installation